wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 Right now, this code initialises a new PHP Class and creates a new client for Vonage API, using the Vonage Symfony wrapper for the PHP SDK.

-Next, within this class, you're going to want to add two new functions, which will handle making the request to the API to send an SMS or make a voice call, add the following two:
+Next, within this class, you're going to want to add two new functions, which will handle making the request to the API to send an SMS or make a voice call.
+Add the following two:

 ```php
     public function sendSms(string $to, string $from, string $text): bool